Quickstart: Create a Windows virtual machine in the Azure portal

 Applies to: ✔️ Windows VMs

 Azure virtual machines (VMs) can be created through the Azure portal.
 This method provides a browser-based user interface to create VMs and their associated resources.
-This quickstart shows you how to use the Azure portal to deploy a virtual machine (VM) in Azure that runs Windows Server 2019.
+This quickstart shows you how to use the Azure portal to deploy a virtual machine (VM) in Azure that runs Windows Server 2022 Datacenter.
 To see your VM in action, you then RDP to the VM and install the IIS web server.

-If you don't have an Azure subscription, create a trial subscription before you begin.
+If you don't have an Azure subscription, create a Trial before you begin.

 Sign in to Azure